t-asaoka/Crawling/README.md

-# JSONL File Converted from Text Collected by Web Crawling
+# JSONL File Converted from Japanese Text Collected by Web Crawling